Better-Pterodactyl/bytactyl/README.md

 # Better Pterodactyl
 Better Pterodactyl is a fork of pterodactyl with big and better features.

+## Better pterodactyl features:
+a-z to z-a sorter in the main page

+## Upcoming features:
+Announcements.
+Suggest more features in my discord [Demon Emperor NightmareGods#0001]

 ## Documentation
 Same as pterodactyl.